About the Author

 At the conclusion of that project, Levin was approached by yet another reader who explained the need epileptic-dog owners had for educational material.
 Levin’s latest work, Canine Epilepsy, takes a comprehensive look at one of the most common neurological problems diagnosed in dogs today.

 Caroline Levin is also an award-winning dog trainer.
 She has an in-depth understanding of canine behavior and the methods used to successfully train dogs.
-She shows her dogs in AKC obedience trials and the new sport of musical canine freestyle.
+She shows her dogs in AKC obedience trials and tracking events.

 Levin is frequently requested as a guest speaker and has written for a variety of publications.